10 Best Wigwam Socks Fully Reviewed

-Q: What is difference between lightweight and heavyweight socks?
+Q: What is the difference between lightweight and heavyweight socks?

-A: Lightweight socks are ideal for warm weather since they have moisture wicking features and enhanced breathability.
-Ultra-lightweight is also for warm weather, but is thinner with less cushioning and more ventilation.
-Heavyweight socks are for cold weather since it has heavier padding and are less breathable.
-Mid-weight is the best for cool to warm weather, the most versatile.
+Lightweight socks are ideal for warm weather since they have moisture wicking features and enhanced breathability.
+Ultra-lightweight socks are also ideal for warm weather, but are thinner and offer less cushioning and more ventilation.
+Heavyweight socks are designed for cold weather because they utilize denser and are less breathable.
+Mid-weight socks are your best bet if you are looking for a more versatile option.